[PAWriter version 103 was posted on Wednesday, 26 February 2014 and updated on 29 September 2016]About Personal Ancestry Writer II

 I've started a forum for PAWriter users to express any thoughts about PAWriter you may have.
 Please feel free to post any relevant messages that may be of interest to other users and/or myself under the appropriate category -- tips, wish lists, problems, etc. You can visit this forum as a guest, or register for free to participate, by clicking here: PAWriter Forum.

-Bonus #1: You may download a "Nest Egg" program that I wrote by clicking here.
-It requires an Intel Mac running at least OS 10.6.6 Snow Leopard.
-(It is code signed for OS 10.8 Mountain Lion and OS 10.9 Mavericks.)
+Bonus #1:<7B> You may download a "Nest Egg" program that I wrote by clicking here.
+It requires an Intel Mac running at least OS 10.7 Lion.
+(It is code signed for OS 10.8 Mountain Lion and later.)
 The program determines the optimal dollar draw that can be made each year from a financial nest egg (e.g., an investment in bonds, stocks, CDs, etc., as well as Social Security or annuity income) for the rest of your life.
 Documentation is in the Help menu.

 Bonus #2: You may download a "Kalender" (German for Calendar) program that I wrote by clicking here.
-It requires an Intel Mac running at least OS 10.6.6 Snow Leopard.
-(It is code signed for OS 10.8 Mountain Lion and OS 10.9 Mavericks.)
+It requires an Intel Mac running at least OS 10.7 Lion.
+(It is code signed for OS 10.8 Mountain Lion and later.)
 For any date from 1 January of year 1 AD to 31 December 4099, it can calculate the day of the week, the day number within the year, the day number since 1 January of year 1 AD, whether the date falls in a leap year, the date of Thanksgiving in that year, the date of Easter in that year, the number of days to Chrismas in that year, and the phase of the moon on that date.
 It can also calculate the years, months and days between any two dates.
 Minimal documentation is in the Help menu.

 Personal Ancestry Writer II (also known as "PAWriter II") and the bonus programs (henceforth "THE SOFTWARE") are provided by Howard H. Metcalfe (henceforth "THE AUTHOR") "as is" and "with all faults."
 THE AUTHOR makes no representations or warranties of any kind concerning the quality, safety or suitability of THE SOFTWARE, either expressed or implied, including without limitation any implied warranties of merchantability, fitness for a particular purpose, or non-infringement.